Teacher Education (TEP)

 Course gives educators the skills and knowledge needed to fulfill technology expectations of K-12 teachers.

 TEP 315.
-Advanced Classroom Management.
+Classroom Community and Belonging.
 3 Hours.

 TEP 318.
-Curriculum, Planning, and Assessment.
+Curriculum Theory and Development.
 3 Hours.

 This course will provide students with a deeper understanding of teaching justice-oriented geography and interdisciplinary social studies in the middle grades.
 This includes the integration of literacy plus current events and social issues.
 Students will explore geography beyond the map through three critical lenses: the physical world, the human world, and the integration of these two in middle grades curriculum.